blitzmartin/pickle-rick/README.md

 The app does not use Context.
 All the features are developed with state variables and props.

-The useEffect hook serves the initial data fetch and the localStorage getItem and setItem.

 The toggle function to flag an item as favorite does not create a duplicated array of character objects, it only saves the ids of the selected items.

 I hope the comments in the code will be eloquent enough to figure out what's going on.